dmbates/Wordlebase3/README.md

-# JuliaTutorialsTemplate
+# Wordle base-3

-See <http://rikhuijzer.github.io/JuliaTutorialsTemplate/> for more information.
+See <http://dmbates.github.io/Wordlebase3/> for more information.